Collaborative Approaches to Well-Being in Rural Communities

 - House Bill 13 (85th Texas Legislative Session, 2017)

 - Social determinants of mental health

 The foundation does not accept phone inquiries about grant projects.
 Those who are interested in applying are encouraged to review this page and the Questions and Answers page for the most up-to-date information.

-Questions may be submitted to email@example.com (we will respond within two business days), however we ask that you review the Questions and Answers page before reaching out.
-Responses to questions addressed via email and during the informational teleconference that are relevant to all applicants will be posted on the Question and Answer page by February 19, 2018 (and on a rolling basis thereafter).
+Questions may be submitted to firstname.lastname@example.org (we will respond within two business days), however we ask that you review the Questions and Answers page before reaching out.
+Responses to questions raised during the teleconference have been posted, and additional questions addressed via email that are applicable to all interested entities will be posted on a rolling basis.

 About the Teleconference

 The foundation hosted an optional, informational Teleconference for Applicants on February 15, 2018 (10:00 – 11:30 a.m.
 CST).
 Information shared during the teleconference is covered on the Questions and Answers page.

 Eligibility and Submitting a Letter of Interest

 Who Should Apply